jdgillespie91/deprecated-trackerSpend/docs/best_practice/logging.md

     logger.info('END {0}.'.format(__name__))
 ```
+Logging may then be executed throughout the public function as necessary.
+Note that if logging is required in any of the private functions, the ```Logger``` object will have to be passed as a parameter.
+If usage in this way turns out to be extensive, I may change the best practice to define the Logger at a module level rather than inside the public function.

 The specifics of how to deal with logging in "top-level" applications is yet to be defined but the general idea is to configure a logger with ```Handler``` such that all logging goes to ```stdout``` and then, using a logging application, route everything from ```stdout``` to a logfile (or multiple logfiles).
 This will become clearer in time though.